Departmental Health and Safety Manual

 Key Card Records

-Records documenting the authorization of access for employees, contractors, and volunteers to university buildings and offices through the use of electronic systems.
+Records documenting the authorization of access for employees, students, contractors, and volunteers to university buildings and offices through the use of electronic systems.
 Includes: badges, key cards (such as Husky Cards) or access codes.

 For physical keys, see Key Records